-We have examined the Housing Finance Authority of Broward County, Florida (the "Authority"), compliance with the requirements of Section 218.415, Florida Statutes, during the fiscal year ended September 30, 2021.
+We have examined the Housing Finance Authority of Broward County, Florida ("the Authority"), compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the fiscal year ended September 30, 2022.
 Management is responsible for the Authority's compliance with those requirements.
 Our responsibility is to express an opinion on the Authority's compliance based on our examination.